onmax/nimiq-developer-center-old/protocol/glossary.md

 ### **Block**

 A block contains a set of transactions and data attesting to the transactions’ validity.
-Albatross holds 2 types of blocks: micro blocks and macro blocks.
+Our blockchain holds 2 types of blocks: micro blocks and macro blocks.
 Validators are responsible for gathering and adding data to a block based on consensus rules.
 The block's validity is determined by the data contained within it, and it is added to the blockchain once the network verifies it.

 ### **Block number**